snirp/starttest/README.md

 + `username` **Authenticate with username**: password has to be entered twice; email address is not required.
 + `email` **Authenticate with email address**: users have no username, the email will serve as the username field
 + `username_email` **Authenticate with email or username**: both username and email are required
-+ `master` **Switch between methods**: choose on the above methods by setting the corresponding value as `ACCOUNT_AUTHENTICATION_METHOD` in `settings/base.py`.
++ `master` **Switch between methods**: choose one the above methods by setting the corresponding value as `ACCOUNT_AUTHENTICATION_METHOD` in `settings/base.py` (default is `username`).

 In the `master` branch `users/models.py` and `users/admin.py` contain a few `if ... else` statements that make sure the model and the admin pages match the authentication choice.
-This allows you to quickly switch between methods.
+This allows you to quickly switch between methods, which can be useful if you are trying decide on the proper authentication method.
+Otherwise it might be easier to start with one of the other branches.

 ## Create database